hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 sudo bash ikev2addr.sh
 ```

 **Important:** After running this script, you must manually update the server address (and remote ID, if applicable) on any existing IKEv2 client devices.
-For iOS clients, you'll need to export and re-import client configuration using the IKEv2 [helper script](#set-up-ikev2-using-helper-script).
+For iOS clients, you'll need to run `sudo ikev2.sh` to export the updated client config file and import it to the iOS device.

 ## Update IKEv2 helper script